Sharp Uncertainty Principle for Transitive $G$-Sets over Arbitrary Fields and Finite Groups: Fourier transforms for finite group actions

-\begin{remark} \rm (1) By Lemma \ref{lem rk-supp = dim}, we can consider the uncertainty principle on the transitive $G$-set $X$ for any field $\F$ with $\dim\F Gf$ instead of $\mbox{rk-supp}(\wh f)$ (hence the condition Eq.\eqref{condition semisimplicity} on $\F$ is no longer necessary).
-When such an uncertainty principle is proved, then an uncertainty principle on $\mbox{rk-supp}(\wh f)$ (with the condition Eq.\eqref{condition semisimplicity} on $\F$), or on the regular set $X=G$, follows directly.
+Thus we consider the uncertainty principle on the transitive $G$-set $X$ for any field~$\F$ using $\dim_\F\F G f$ instead of $\mbox{rk-supp}(\wh f\,)$ (hence the conditions in Equation \eqref{condition semisimplicity} on $\F$ are no longer necessary).
+When such an uncertainty principle is established, an uncertainty principle on $\mbox{rk-supp}(\wh f)$ (with the conditions in Equation \eqref{condition semisimplicity} on $\F$), or on the regular set $X=G$, follows directly.